MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 ### HTTP transport

-The HTTP transport is responsible for establishing the connection to the server, as well as sending and receiving HTTP messages.
+The HTTP transport is responsible for establishing the connection to the server, and sending and receiving HTTP messages.
 The HTTP transport forms the gateway for the Azure SDK client libraries to interact with Azure services.
 As noted earlier in this article, The Azure SDK for Java uses [Netty](https://netty.io/) by default for its HTTP transport.
 However, the SDK also provides a pluggable HTTP Transport so you can use other implementations where appropriate.
-The SDK also provides two additional HTTP transport implementations for OkHttp and the HttpClient that ships with JDK 11 and later.
+The SDK also provides two more HTTP transport implementations for OkHttp and the HttpClient that ships with JDK 11 and later.

 ### HTTP pipeline policies